-With the new USDA Smart Snacks Standards now in effect, we know that everyone is scrambling to find menu options that meet the requirements.
-One strategy that we came across recently was the idea of bundling items together to create viable entrées.
+With the USDA Smart Snacks Standards we know how difficult it is to find options that successfully meet the requirements.
+One strategy we came across was the idea of bundling items together to create viable entrées.

-Under the new guidelines, an entrée is defined as either:
+Under the guidelines, an entrée is defined as either: